kritikatripathi03/NutriBytes/README.md

 # NutriBytes
-It contains HTML, CSS, SQL, Python, XML files for product and website.
+It contains SQL and PHP files for product.